 ACL or anterior cruciate ligament injuries are common knee injuries caused by sudden stop-and-twist movements on a stationary knee.
 This type of hockey injury is usually non-contact related.
 If the ACL is completely torn surgery will be required, but if not, apply P.R.I.C.E. principles as well as booking a visit to your physiotherapist.

 A strain is described as an injury to the muscle or tendon.
 The hamstring is located at the back of the upper thigh.
-These hockey injuries are usually caused from quick bursts of speed, so often required of the athlete during a vigorous hockey game.
+These hockey injuries are usually caused by quick bursts of speed, so often required of the athlete during a vigorous hockey game.
 Healing can be quite slow and the potential for a repeat injury is quite common.
 If you’d like to read more about this injury, also have a look at our Spotlight on Hamstring Injuries article.

 Shin splints can be described as pain down the front part of your lower leg.
 This injury is generally caused by running on hard surfaces such as a hockey pitch.
 Basketball players and road runners also experience this discomfort.
 Providing it is not too severe, treatment with sports massage and anti-inflammatory medication does help.
 Read this article about exercises for shin splints.

 Strains caused to the groin area occur from making side-to-side movements, such as when running with a hockey stick and ball.
-This injury is generally experienced by hockey players who have inner thigh (adductor) muscles which are weaker than the outer (abductor) muscles.
-Football is another game where incidence of similar injury takes place.
+This injury is generally experienced by hockey players who have inner thigh (adductor) muscles that are weaker than the outer (abductor) muscles.
+Football is another game where the incidence of similar injury takes place.
 Watch a video on stretches and exercises for groin strains.

 What can you do to prevent hockey injuries?

 Warming up before a match is fundamental to reducing injury, as this activity increases the blood flow to your muscles.
 Stretching as many lower body muscles as possible will also reduce the risk of injury.
-The result is that flexibility is improved before quick and prolonged response is demanded from your body.
+The result is that flexibility is improved before a quick and prolonged response is demanded from your body.